History of the Firm

 Kieran McCarthy is a freeman of the Worshipful Company of Goldsmiths’ and a Fellow of the Gemmological Association.
 He is a member of the advisory board of the Fabergé Museum in St. Petersburg and has widely published and lectured on the Imperial Russian Goldsmith’s work.
 In 2010, he curated the exhibition ‘The Last Flowering of Court Art’, a private collection of Fabergé.
 Kieran was also instrumental in the republication of Dame Joan Evans, English Posies and Posy Rings by Wartski in 2012.
 In 2014, he revealed the existence of the lost Third Imperial Fabergé Easter Egg and exhibited it for the first time in 112 years.
 In 2017 he authored Fabergé in London, an in-depth study of Fabergé’s London branch and its customers..

 Thomas Holman is a director of Wartski.
 He specialises in the history of gem engraving as well as late 19th and early 20th Century jewellery design.
-He is shortly going to present a lecture at the Fitzwilliam Museum in Cambridge about the Arts and Crafts jeweller Frederick Partridge (Autumn, 2018) and is working on an exhibition of engraved gems which will be hosted in the shop.
+In the Autumn of 2018, he will be presenting a lecture at the Fitzwilliam Museum in Cambridge about the Arts and Crafts jeweller Frederick Partridge (1877-1945).
+He is also working on an exhibition of engraved gems.

 In 2011, Wartski made the ring for the wedding of H.R.H Prince William and Miss Catherine Middleton.
 The ring was fashioned from a piece of Welsh gold given to Prince William by H. M Queen Elizabeth II.
 In 2005, Wartski made the wedding rings for H.R.H Prince Charles and Camilla, H.R.H Duchess of Cornwall.